NCAC-I test Format | Course Contents | Course Outline | test Syllabus | test Objectives

 Answer: B

-Explanation: IPT targets interpersonal deficits to Boost social skills and reduce isolation, directly addressing the clients concern.
+Explanation: IPT targets interpersonal deficits to Excellerate social skills and reduce isolation, directly addressing the clients concern.
 Grief and role disputes are less relevant without specific losses or conflicts mentioned.
 Role transitions apply to life changes, not isolation.
 Elevated bilirubin (2.5 mg/dL) suggests possible naltrexone-related hepatotoxicity, but IPT focuses on interpersonal issues, not medical management.

 Question: 1362